serpent213/Two13Tec.L10nGuy/README.md

 See `docs/llm/flow_i18n_helper.md` for the full implementation brief, data model notes, and fixture descriptions.

+## Configuration presets

+The helper ships sane defaults for discovery patterns inside [`Configuration/Settings.Flow.yaml`](Configuration/Settings.Flow.yaml).
+Adjust them to fit your project:
+- Add new include/exclude patterns under `Two13Tec.L10nGuy.filePatterns` to scan extra paths (e.g., `Resources/Private/Templates/**/*.html`).
+Disable an existing preset by setting `enabled: false` on the entry instead of deleting it, so future updates remain mergeable.

+Neos/Flow configuration conventions apply, so you can override these keys per context (`Settings.Development.yaml`, etc.) without touching the distributed defaults.

 ## Development workflow

 Inside `DistributionPackages/Two13Tec.L10nGuy` you can use the bundled `just` targets (ensure the project dev shell is active first):